JoaoAccorsi/Hack4Good/README.md

-# Hack4Good-
+# Hack4Good

-Shower app to help avoid water waste during a bath
+App developed in a Hackathon to help avoid water waste during a bath.

+The implementation was build using Unity.

-Link to play it in live:
+Link to test it live:
 https://vittales.itch.io/ready-for-shower